Whale shark: Description

 Whale sharks possess a broad, flattened head with a large mouth and two small eyes located at the front corners.
 Unlike many other sharks, whale shark mouths are located at the front of the head rather than on the underside of the head.
-A 12.1 m whale shark was reported to have a mouth 1.55 m across.
+Their mouths can be exceptionally wide; a 12.1 m individual was reported to have a mouth measuring 1.55 m across.
 Whale shark mouths can contain over 300 rows of tiny teeth and 20 filter pads which it uses to filter feed.
 The spiracles are located just behind the eyes.
 Whale sharks have five large pairs of gills.
 Their skin is dark grey with a white belly marked with an arrangement of pale grey or white spots and stripes that is unique to each individual.
 The skin can be up to 15 cm thick and is very hard and rough to the touch.
 The whale shark has three prominent ridges along its sides, which start above and behind the head and end at the caudal peduncle.
 The shark has two dorsal fins set relatively far back on the body, a pair of pectoral fins, a pair of pelvic fins and a single medial anal fin.
 The caudal fin has a larger upper lobe than the lower lobe (heterocercal).

 Whale sharks have been found to possess dermal denticles on the surface of their eyeballs that are structured differently from their body denticles.
 The dermal denticles, as well as the whale shark's ability to retract its eyes deep into their sockets, serve to protect the eyes from damage.

 Evidence suggests that whale sharks can recover from major injuries and may be able to regenerate small sections of their fins.
-Their spot markings have also been shown to reform over a previously wounded area.
+Their spot markings have been shown to reform over a previously wounded area.

 The complete and annotated genome of the whale shark was published in 2017.

 Rhodopsin, the light-sensing pigment in the rod cells of the retina, is normally sensitive to green and used to see in dim light, but in the whale shark (and the bottom-dwelling cloudy catshark) two amino acid substitutions make the pigment more sensitive to blue light instead, the light that dominates the deep ocean.
-One of these mutations also makes rhodopsin vulnerable to higher temperatures.
+One of these mutations makes rhodopsin vulnerable to higher temperatures.
 In humans, a similar mutation leads to congenital stationary night blindness, as the human body temperature makes the pigment decay.
 This pigment becomes unstable in shallow water, where the temperature is higher and the full spectrum of light is present.
 To protect from this instability, the whale shark deactivates the pigment when in shallow water (as otherwise the pigment would hinder full color vision).
-In the colder environment at 2,000 meters below the surface where the shark dives, it is activated again.
+In the colder environment at 2,000 meters below the surface, it is activated again.
 The mutations thus allow the shark to see well at both ends of its great vertical range.
 The eyes have also lost all cone opsins except LWS.